SNU-LIST/DeepRF/README.md

 Finally, to analyze the final design, run '4_exc_plot_result.m' using MATLAB.
 You can see the pulse shapes and slice profiles of the final DeepRF pulse and corresponding SLR pulse.

-## Instructions for your own RF design
+## Instructions for your own RF pulse design
 To design your own RF pulse using DeepRF, first, you need to define a reward function tailored for your purpose.\
-Then, make your customized [gym environment](https://gym.openai.com/) by modifying the python scripts in the 'envs/deeprf'.\
+Then, make your customized [gym environment](https://gym.openai.com/) by modifying the Python scripts in the 'envs/deeprf'.\
-You can start the modification by copying and pasting the demo code that already exists in the scripts.\
+You can start the modification by copying and pasting the demo code that already exists in those scripts.\
-After that, run DeepRF using your new gym environment as similar as the demo above.
+After that, run DeepRF using your new gym environment as demonstrated in the demo.

 ## Acknowledgement
 DeepRF was implemented by modifying